Jonathan Majors makes first appearance in court as judge sets trial date on domestic violence charges

 This was was shaping up to be quite the year for Majors, one of Hollywood's "it" stars.
 Along with Creed III, he was formally introduced as Marvel supervillain Kang in Ant-Man and the Wasp: Quantumania.
 He's set, as of now, to reprise the role in several titles leading up to 2025's Avengers: The Kang Dynasty.
 Majors generated buzz in January at the Sundance Film Festival for the film Magazine Dreams and was positioned early as an awards contender.

 In a surprising move, Majors was dropped by his manager and publicist in April, weeks before his scheduled court appearance in the case.
 But days later, Variety reported more women came forward and were cooperating with the Manhattan district attorney's office.
-Chaudhry dismissed the "baseless" story in a statement to the Los Angeles Times.
+Chaudhry dismissed the "baseless" story in a statement.
 Around the same time, Majors was dropped from several projects.
 Marvel has stayed mum over the past three months.

+Majors and Good began their relationship in May and have been increasingly spotted in public together in recent weeks.